-2.1 Quality Assurance Project Plan
+2.2 Quality Assurance Project Plan

-The permittee must develop a Quality Assurance Project Plan (QAPP) for all monitoring required by this permit.
-Within 60 days of the effective date of this permit, the permittee must update the QAPP and submit written notification to DEC that the updated QAPP is being implemented.
-An existing QAPP may be modified for submittal under this section provided that Permit Parts 2.1.1 through 2.1.5 are satisfied.
+2.2.1 The Permittee must develop a quality assurance project plan (QAPP) for all monitoring required by this permit.
+Within 60 days of the effective date of this permit, the Permittee must update the QAPP and submit written notification to DEC that the updated QAPP has been implemented.
+An existing QAPP may be modified for submittal under this section provided that Permit Parts 2.2.2 through 2.2.5 are satisfied.

-- 2.1.1 The QAPP must be designed to assist in planning for the collection and analysis of effluent and receiving water samples in support of the permit and in explaining data anomalies when they occur. - 2.1.2 Throughout all sample collection and analysis activities, the permittee must use the EPAapproved QA/QC and chain-of-custody procedures described in the most recent versions of Requirements for Quality Assurance Project Plans (EPA/QA/R-5) and Guidance for Quality Assurance Project Plans (EPA/QA/G-5).
-The QAPP must be prepared in the format which is specified in these documents. - 2.1.3 At a minimum, a QAPP must include: - 2.1.3.1 Details on number of samples, type of sample containers, preservation of samples, holding times, analytical methods, analytical detection and quantification limits for each target compound, type and number of quality assurance field samples, precision and accuracy requirements, sample preparation requirements, sample shipping methods, and laboratory data delivery requirements; - 2.1.3.1 Maps indicating the location of each sampling point; - 2.1.3.1 Qualification and training of personnel; and - 2.1.3.1 Name, address, and telephone number of all laboratories used by or proposed to be used by the permittee. - 2.1.4 The permittee must amend the QAPP whenever there is a modification in sample collection, sample analysis, or other procedure addressed by the QAPP. - 2.1.5 Copies of the QAPP must be kept on site and made available to DEC upon request.
+- 2.2.2 The QAPP must be designed to assist in planning for the collection and analysis of effluent and receiving water samples in support of the permit and to help explain data anomalies whenever they occur. - 2.2.3 Throughout all sample collection and analysis activities, the Permittee must use DEC-approved QA/QC and chain-of-custody procedures, as described in the Requirements for Quality Assurance Project Plans (EPA/QA/R-5) and Guidance for Quality Assurance Project Plans (EPA/QA/G-5).
+The QAPP must be prepared in the format which is specified in these documents. - 2.2.4 The Permittee must amend the QAPP whenever there is a modification in sample collection, sample analysis, or other procedure addressed by the QAPP. - 2.2.5 Copies of the QAPP must be kept on site and made available to DEC upon request.

-2.2 Best Management Practices Plan
+2.3 Best Management Practices Plan